-Recently, President Donald J. Trump nominated Federal Circuit Judge Amy Coney Barrett to the Supreme Court of the United States.
-She was then confirmed to the Supreme Court as an Associate Justice on October 27th, 2020.
+Months ago, former President Donald J. Trump nominated Federal Circuit Judge Amy Coney Barrett to the Supreme Court of the United States.
+She was confirmed to the Supreme Court as an Associate Justice on October 27th, 2020.
 The addition of Justice Barrett contributed to a 6:3 conservative majority.

 There is no text in the Constitution that prevents the addition of Supreme Court justices, but Congress can change this by advancing an act that has to be signed by the sitting president.
 The first incarnation of the Supreme Court was established with the passing of the Judiciary Act of 1789, which issued six justices to the high court.
 The number of justices on the Supreme Court shifted in the early nineteenth century during the presidencies of John Adams and Thomas Jefferson.
 During the mid-nineteenth century, the justice count on the Supreme Court fluctuated, and eventually returned to the count of nine justices that we have today.
 President Franklin D. Roosevelt proposed the Judicial Procedures Reform Bill in 1937, which suggested the addition of justices to the Supreme Court, but this plan ultimately failed.

 Supporters say that packing the court will ensure that the unethical promotion of Justice Barrett will not undermine the democratic principles of the United States.
 Opponents say, court packing is a radical proposal to unfairly overthrow the partisan majority of the court that was achieved justly and through due process.